 I would be remiss if I didn’t at least mention how on fire Emma and Caine were and their chemistry about set my kindle on fire.
 Caine likes things rough and dirty and Emma realizes she can finally let out the desires she’s never expressed before.
 Together, they each find something they’ve never had before and though things move very quickly, I believed their love from the beginning.

-Content Note: references to childhood neglect and abuse, fire, death, and prostitution to survive
+References to childhood neglect and abuse, fire, death, and prostitution to survive

 Caine McKannon is all about rules.
 As the Raven Riders Sergeant-at-Arms, he prizes loyalty to his brothers and protection of his club.
 As a man, he takes pleasure wherever he can get it but allows no one close—because distance is the only way to ensure people can’t hurt you.
 And he’s had enough pain for a lifetime.